 Animals, products of animal origin or germplasm

-To transport these products from the UK to the EU in a no-deal Brexit, you’ll need:
+To transport these products from the UK to the EU from 1 january 2021, you’ll need:

 - an export health certificate, which you need to apply for in advance